Apple Watch Series 4 and iPhone XS teardowns reveal thinning parts, fragile glass

 - A slimmed down Low-Temperature Polycrystalline Oxide (LTPO) OLED display, which is estimated to consume 5 to 15 percent less power than before and enable other components to occupy more space.

-- A slightly larger 1.113 Watt-hour battery in the 44mm model, up around 4 percent from last year’s 1.07 Watt-hour 42mm battery, enabling Series 4 to offer similar battery life to its predecessor despite major performance improvements.
+- A slightly larger 1.113 watt-hour battery in the 44mm model, up around 4 percent from last year’s 1.07 watt-hour 42mm battery, enabling Series 4 to offer similar battery life to its predecessor despite major performance improvements.

 - A thinner, longer Taptic Engine.